The North Mississippi Guide to Professional Home Pest Control

 Later, you may notice yellow or brown spots or dead patches.
 A heavily infested lawn may feel loose as if it’s not connected to the ground.
 If you try to pull it up, it might come like a carpet that isn’t tacked down.
 If you walk on your lawn when it has grubs, it may also feel spongy.

-Unfortunately, nearly everyone has some grubs in their lawn and may need lawn grub control in Memphis and North Mississippi.
+Unfortunately, nearly everyone has some grubs in their lawn and may need lawn grub control in North Mississippi.
 However, based on the weather and whether or not you’ve tried to control them, there can be light years and heavy years of infestation.

 Their larvae are 1 inch to 1.5 inches long and dark greenish-brown to black, with long, white, orange, and dark brown stripes along the abdomen.